liad07/ban-country/README.md

 ## add this script to your web

-###add this line to html code
+### add this line to html code
 ```html
  <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"></script>
 ```
-##### in this code we block any user from israel it cause im from israel and its easy for e to check with this
+##### in this code we block any user from israel it cause im from israel and its easy for me to check with this
 188 of the 365 chalenge in 2022 1 day 1 challenge

 ```javascript